ilent2/otslm/docs/Utils-Package.rst

 the correct size, and ensures the window is positioned above other windows on the screen.

-To use the ``ScreenDevice`` class, you need to specify which screen to place the window on and how large the screen should be.
+To use the :class:`ScreenDevice` class, you need to specify which screen to place the window on and how large the screen should be.
 To create a full-screen window on monitor 1 you might do